Iput II: Burial

 Iput's pyramid complex consisted of a pyramid and a small mortuary temple.
 The temple was built in an L-shape.
 She was buried close to Pepi II at Saqqara and her tomb contains a version of the Pyramid Texts.

-In one of the storerooms of the mortuary temple excavators discovered the granite sarcophagus of Queen Ankhesenpepi IV, another wife of Pepi II.
+In one of the storerooms of the mortuary temple, excavators discovered the granite sarcophagus of Queen Ankhesenpepi IV, another wife of Pepi II.
 It is not entirely clear if Ankhesenpepi IV was originally buried in the burial complex of Iput II, or if she was originally interred elsewhere and reburied during the First Intermediate Period.

 Ankhesenpepi's sarcophagus is inscribed with an interesting historical text which sheds some light on the history of the early part of the 6th dynasty.
 The text inscribed on the sarcophagus has been very hard to decipher but at least partial translations have been possible.
-From the text it is now clear that Userkare reigned some four years, but the practice of damnatio memoriae later lead to his name being expunged from the records.
+From the text it is now clear that Userkare reigned some four years, but the practice of damnatio memoriae later led to his name being expunged from the records.